Skip to content

 The lesser known of the two Northern Gulf Islands across from Buckley Bay, tiny Denman Island is the quieter and lesser-known neighbour of the relatively vibrant Hornby Island.
 Of course, Denman Island’s anonymity is a bit odd considering the fact it is the closer of the two to Vancouver Island and in order to get to Hornby Island you have to take the ferry to Denman, drive across, then catch a second ferry.

 Which, apparently, is exactly what most people do.
-But it doesn’t make much sense, because Denman Island has plenty to offer in its own right.
+But if you have time to see both, Denman Island has plenty to offer in its own right.
 Flat and narrow, but almost entirely covered in forest, it has some small but great beaches, pleasant picnic areas and a thriving art scene.

 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!